Prince Edward Island Auto Insurance Requirements

 In case the offender chooses to drive with a suspended license then they may have to face a vehicle impoundment for 30 days or 60 days.

 Distracted Driving Penalties in Prince Edward Island

 The traffic departments of PEI have initiated penalties for distracted driving and reduced collisions.
 There are new regulations in effect to ban the use of wireless electronic devices that are handheld and cause distractions.
 These devices include cell phones, GPS devices, and laptops.
 The only exceptions would be using 1-touch hands-free devices and 2-way radios.
 If a driver is caught driving while using any of the banned devices then there would be a fine imposed anywhere from $250 – $400 and 3 demerit points would be added to the license.

 The government of PEI has initiated many road safety plans to ensure driver and road users protection.
 A free traveler information service called PEI 511 has been introduced to help know the road conditions for travel.
 This can be easily accessed on mobile devices or computers.
 One of the main areas of focus is highway safety to reduce the number of collisions.

 The highway safety department also promotes and ensures safe driving conditions of the highways by enforcement.
-They check the vehicles registrations, the validity of driver licenses, highway scales, vehicle inspection program and enforcement for commercial vehicles.
+They check the vehicles registrations, the validity of driver licenses, highway scales, vehicle inspection programs, and enforcement for commercial vehicles.

 Some major routes proposed for improving road structure are as follows.